 5. The difference between Buddha and Budai

 Those not in the know often get The Buddha (Siddharta Gautama Shakyamuni Buddha) confused with the jolly, fat Laughing Budai (Maitreya).
-The happy, rotund Budai was a Chinese monk (given name Qieci, which means ‘promise this’) and is often identified as Maitreya (which means future Buddha).
+The happy, rotund Budai was a Chinese monk (given name Qieci, which means ‘promise this’) and is often identified as Maitreya (future Buddha).
 Chinese folklore associates Budai with contentment as he was a man who was happy and loving to everybody (and was rather fond of sweets!).